-- 1763 If the RDE Device is performing a modification operation (create, put, patch, or some actions), and it finds - a sequence number corresponding to a property that is read-only, the RDE Device should in accordance - 1765 with the Redfish standard DSP0266 respond with an annotation specifying the sequence number as a
+1903 If the RDE Device is performing a modification operation (create, put, patch, or some actions), and it finds a sequence number corresponding to a property that is read-only, the RDE Device should in accordance with the Redfish standard DSP0266 respond with an annotation specifying the sequence number as a non-updateable property (see PropertyNotWritable in the Redfish base message registry).
+The RDE Device may continue to decode and update with the remainder of the payload.

-8.6 Example encoding and decoding
+1908 8.6 Example encoding and decoding

-- The following examples demonstrate the BEJ encoding and decoding processes.
-For illustrative purposes, we show the data collected in an XML form that happens to align with the schema; however, there is no requirement that data be stored in this form.
-Indeed, it is very unlikely that any RDE Device would do so. - 1773 The examples in this clause use the example dictionary from clause 8.6.1.
+- 1909 The following examples demonstrate the BEJ encoding and decoding processes.
+For illustrative - purposes, we show the data collected in an XML form that happens to align with the schema; however, there is no requirement that data be stored in this form.
+Indeed, it is very unlikely that any RDE Device - 1912 would do so. - 1913 The examples in this clause use the example dictionary from clause 8.6.1.

-8.6.1 Example dictionary
+1914 8.6.1 Example dictionary

-1823 1824 The example dictionary is based on the DummySimple JSON schema presented in Figure 5:
+1915 The example dictionary is based on the DummySimple JSON schema presented in Figure 5: